Belt Item Number: 1128/3 a-b from the MOA: University of British Columbia

 History Of Use

-Men's belts are purchased at the store.
-Often the wearer embellishes his belt with objects of family wealth in the form of traditional silver jewelry.
-Saami always wear a belt, low on the hips, with the tunic bloused above it.
+Men's belts are generally purchased at a store, then embellished with traditional silver jewelry.
+Sámi wear a belt low on the hips, with the tunic bloused above it.
 This forms a pouch where small items are carried.
-Women's belts are hand-made of bright folk weave or are appliqued in bright designs and are used to hold a needle case and other items for sewing.